jishnu7/doc/native/android-build.md

 If you run into problems, try our [Android troubleshooting guide](./android-troubleshooting.html).

-### Appendix: Basil Debug
+### Appendix: devkit Debug

-`basil debug native-android` is equivalent to running `basil build native-android --debug --no-compress`
+`devkit debug native-android` is equivalent to running `devkit build native-android --debug --no-compress`

-### Appendix: Basil Release
+### Appendix: devkit Release

-`basil release native-android` is equivalent to running `basil build native-android` with no arguments.
+`devkit release native-android` is equivalent to running `devkit build native-android` with no arguments.

 ### Appendix: Build Options